baijum/service-binding-documentation/docs/exposing-binding-data/detect-bindings.md

-When this API option is set to true, the Service Binding Operator automatically detects Routes, Services, ConfigMaps, and Secrets owned by the backing service CR and generates a binding secret out of it.
+When this API option is set to true, the Service Binding Operator automatically detects Routes, Services, ConfigMaps, and Secrets owned by the backing service CR and expose the binding data.